yunguoran/notes/misc/misc.md

     - Google search will search for that phrase knowing that the asterisks can be any word
 - Find sites that are similar to other sites
     - related:amazon.com
-    - you’ll find links to online stores like Amazon
+    - You’ll find links to online stores like Amazon
 - Search for multiple words at once
     - chocolate OR white chocolate
     - This will search for pages that have either chocolate or white chocolate